xinhuang/xinhuang.github.com/_drafts/a-broken-multi-threading-observer-pattern.md

 };
 ```

-## What Will Happen in Multi-Threading Environment?
+## What Will Happen In A Multi-Threading Environment?

 The race condition happens when the
  observer list gets updated.
 Simple problem!
 Only need a lock: